Iaido, the Way of the Sword, is the art of drawing and using the traditional Japanese sword. Iaido was practiced by the ancient Samurai for centuries.

 Contact Us

-If you are interested in joining or watching the class, please fill out this form to let us know!
+If you are interested in joining or watching the class, please let us know which dojo location and fill out this form!